 - For a milder result, omit the jalapeños and only add jalapeño juice.

-- Easily modify this for Whole30 by omitting the corn and using pickled jalapeños and mayo with Whole30 compatible ingredients.
+- For Whole30, omit the corn and use pickled jalapeños and mayo with Whole30 compatible ingredients.

 FAQ